Census of Antique Works of Art and Architecture Known in the Renaissance: History

 After a productive decade of data entry both in London and in Rome, a newly developed retrieval system for the Census database was publicly introduced at the Warburg Institute in 1992.
-In 1995, after Horst Bredekamp had successfully campaigned for the project’s integration into the art history department of Humboldt University, the Census moved to Berlin.
+In 1995, after Horst Bredekamp had successfully campaigned for the project's integration into the art history department of the Humboldt University, the Census moved to Berlin.
 Additional funding for the project was obtained from the Federal Ministry of Education and Research.
 In the following years, the database was converted to the MS-DOS-based database system Dyabola.
 This allowed for data entry using several personal computers within a local area network, and, in 1998, for the first time publication of the database as a PC application distributed on CD-ROM (later on DVD), supplemented by annual updates.
 The first rudimentary internet version of the Census database was available to subscribers from 2000 onwards.

-After the financial support from the Federal Ministry of Education and Research had ended, additional funding was obtained through the Academies Programme of the Union of German Academies of Sciences and Humanities in 2003 and the Census became a long-term project of the Berlin-Brandenburg Academy of Sciences and Humanities, who cooperated with the Humboldt University’s project until the end of 2017.
+After the financial support from the Federal Ministry of Education and Research had ended, additional funding was obtained through the Academies Programme of the Union of German Academies of Sciences and Humanities in 2003 and the Census became a long-term project of the Berlin-Brandenburg Academy of Sciences and Humanities, which cooperated with the Humboldt University's project until the end of 2017.
 During this time, the database software was completely renewed once again, this time into a browser-based web application.
 Using a highly individualised version of the digital asset management system Easydb, the Census has been accessible online with open access since 2007.

 In June 2020, U.S. art historian Kathleen Christian took over as director of the Census.
-In 2021-22 the Census is upgrading its database software, which will lead to a new user interface.
-Following upon a pilot project carried out at the Berlin-Brandenburg Academy of Sciences and Humanities and funded by the Senatskanzlei Berlin, the current focus is also on the goal of making the Census data into Linked Open Data.
+In 2023 the Census upgraded its database software to the FYLR system that is a successor of Easydb, resulting in a new interface.
+Following upon a pilot project carried out at the Berlin-Brandenburg Academy of Sciences and Humanities and funded by the Senatskanzlei Berlin in 2018-2020, the focus turned to making the Census data into Linked Open Data.
+A two-year project carried out between 2021 and 2023 in collaboration with Takin.solutions allows data from the relational database to be transformed into RDF / XML using the X3ML mapping language.
+With the goal of providing Census data as FAIR data, Census data was semantically encoded using the CIDOC CRM ontology.
+As a result of this project, a SPARQL endpoint was made available and exports of the RDF / XML files are deposited regularly on the Humboldt University's e-doc server.